 Will Rehab help with my anxiety & depression?

 Yes.
 Most of our clients, whether the condition is diagnosed or not, report having feelings of anxiety and depression.
 These thoughts and feelings are a part of the cycle of addiction, feeding the need to take substances to take away those feelings, and then those feelings being worse the more someone uses substances.
-Our counselling-based rehab programme is designed to address these underlying issues and 100% of people that complete a programme of treatment at PCP report in an improvement in their mental health.
+Our counselling-based rehab programme is designed to address these underlying issues and 100% of people that complete a programme of treatment at Rehab Today by PCP report in an improvement in their mental health.

 What support is available for the families of people in addiction?